GOSS-hash/k-means-project/README.md

 ## 🌱  How to start this project

-Follow the instructions below:

-1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
-2. Open the newly created repository in Codespace using the [Codespace button extension](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository).
-3. Once the Codespace VSCode has finished opening, start your project by following the instructions below.

-## 🚛 How to deliver this project

-Once you have finished solving the exercises, be sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.

-## 📝 Instructions

 ### House grouping system

 We want to be able to classify houses according to their region and median income.
 To do this, we will use the famous `California Housing` dataset.
 It was constructed using data from the 1990 California census.
 It contains one row per census block group.
 A block group is the smallest geographic unit for which US Census data is published.